When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 How Many Cases of Abuse Are Reported Each Year?

-In the U.S., at least one in every seven children has experienced child abuse or neglect in the last year (24).
-In 2021, there were reports of 7.2 million children being involved in child abuse (25).
+In the U.S., at least one in every seven children has experienced child abuse or neglect in the past year (24).
+In 2021, Child Protective Services received reports involving 7.2 million children (25).

 Who Is Most Likely to Abuse or Neglect a Child?